CALL US: 01200 309 516

-A thorough Nail Business Insurance package for salon owners can provide you peace of mind that you're covered for the unexpected.
+A thorough Nail Salon Insurance package for salon owners can provide you peace of mind that you're covered for the unexpected.
 At Insync, we can help you find you the right cover for your business at the right price.
 The exact cover you need will depend on your business and the risks you face.

 According to the Times newspaper, there is now over 30,000 nail salons in the UK, luckily, Insync can offer cover for both self-employed nail technicians as well as nail salons or nail bars.

 If you run a nail salon you will need cover for your business contents and any improvements and decoration you have made to the premises.
 Not to mention the cover for signage, shop front and as well as business interruption following a property damage claims such as a flood or fire to cover fixed expenses such as rent, business rates etc.

 All Insync insurance policies for nail techs include cover for working in both their salon and on a mobile or freelance basis as standard.

 Similarly, if you include business equipment, the cover is arranged on an “All Risks” basis which means your equipment is covered at your home, business premises and/or when working from clients home or other location such as a wedding venue or an event.

 Our specialist nail salon insurance policy will cover you whenever and wherever you work, from mobile technicians working on a mobile basis, to your home, a nail bar, spa, hotel, salon or any other location.

 Insurance cover for all types of nail treatments from manicuring, nail gels & extensions, all types of nail art and pedicuring.